-The Company produces, markets and distributes snack cakes, tarts and cereal bars in Canada and, on a much smaller scale, in the United States.
+The Company produces, markets and distributes snack cakes, tarts and cereal bars in Canada.
+It also manufactures, on a small scale, products for the US market pursuant to Co-Packing Agreements.
 The following provides an overview of the products, production facility, markets, competition and employee relations for the Grocery Products sector.

-In order to maximize opportunities for its employees and its shareholders, following its decision in February 2004 to retain the Bakery division, the Company decided to invest, within the next three (3) years approximately \$20 million for the development and redeployment of its brands.
-This investment will be covered by additional profitability generated within the same period.
+In order to maximize opportunities for its employees and its shareholders, following its decision in February 2004 to retain the Bakery division, the Company decided to invest, over a period of three (3) years approximately \$20 million for the development and redeployment of its brands.
+Fiscal 2006 marked the first year of this investment with approximately \$5 million being allocated to the Hop & Go! brand.
+Fiscal 2007 will be the second year of the three (3)-year program and Hop & Go! will benefit from the majority of the investment, although it will be reduced by half to \$2.5 million.
+The Company also foresees that it will invest approximately the same amount in fiscal 2008, thus reducing the \$20 million investment previously announced to an aggregate of \$10 million to be covered by additional profitability within the same period.